 VII.
 CHANGES COMPARED TO THE LAST APPROVED REMUNERATION POLICY

-This remuneration policy is submitted for approval for the first time to the annual general meeting of July 2021.
+This remuneration policy was submitted for the first time for approval and approved at the general shareholders' meeting of 19 July 2021.

-There are no material deviations from the existing remuneration practices implemented in the company in the past.
+There are no material deviations from the company's existing remuneration practices applied in the past.